WrappedUsername/Web-Dev-Notes/Basic JavaScript Notes/Basic JavaScript Notes 2/README.md

 const firstName = "Ada";
 const lastLetter = firstName[firstName.length - 1];
 ```
-lastLetter would have a value of the string a.
+lastLetter would have a Nth value of the string a.

 Use the same principle to retrieve the last character in a string to retrieve the Nth-to-last character.